leaysgur/slides/docs/vuefes_jp-2025/index.md

   - `tsProgram.getSyntacticDiagnostics()`
   - `tsProgram.getSemanticDiagnostics()`
     - Some mixed in that seem like syntax errors

-- In conclusion, there's no other way but to check each item one by one 😬
+In conclusion, there's no other way but to check each item one by one. 😬

 Want to let AI judge everything, but effort to review 🆚 do it myself...